55 important questions and answers - Bandera County Courier

 10. What does “thorough hand washing” mean?

 A little soap and water, then quickly rinsed off: That is not enough.
-One should proceed as follows:
+One should proceed like this:

-- Thoroughly soap up – it must foam well – at least up to the wrist, do not forget the spaces between fingers, fingertips and nails special Pay attention.
+- Thoroughly lather – it must foam well – at least up to the wrist, do not forget the spaces between fingers, pay special attention to fingertips and nails.

-- This way at least 20 Wash your hands for seconds, that's about the time that passes when you humming the melody of Happy Birthday to yourself twice.
+- To this Wise at least 20 washing your hands for seconds, that's about the time that passes when you twice the tune of Happy Birthday hums to itself.
 And it is significantly more time than we normally spend washing our hands!

 - Rinse thoroughly, then if possible do not use your hand to close the tap, but rather your elbow or a paper towel or paper handkerchief.